SEESolutions-it/DpdlEngine/README.md

 ```

+Other programming languages may also be supported in future.
+Please feel free to suggest your opinion on the
+Discussion section on the DpdlEngine GitHub repository

 ## Supported Platforms

 Dpdl runs on a wide range of platforms and provides also a small footprint java virtual machine,